loveencounterflow/hollerith-legacy/README.md

 i.e. you have to construct and send one SPO phrase with an explicit index for each element of a multi-valued relationship.

-* For each phrase that has an integer ('classical') index, we store a second phrase with the index field set to `null` to enable queries for phrase object values at any index.
+● For each phrase that has an integer ('classical') index, we store a second phrase with the index field set to `null` to enable queries for phrase object values at any index.
 Note that as a matter of course, phrases with duplicate object values (which would differ solely by index) will thereby be conflated; in other words, this step turns lists into sets.

 When writing to the DB, an index field may or may not be present; when present, it can take **any** value, including an explicit `null`.

-* Reading that an explicit index can take any value—not only integers as classical indices are wont to be—one may find it tempting to use indexes as a device to impregnate an ordering unto object values that depends on object values.
+● Reading that an explicit index can take any value—not only integers as classical indices are wont to be—one may find it tempting to use indexes as a device to impregnate an ordering unto object values that depends on object values.
 However, in the general case that is not advisable,  as it clearly interferes with the semantics of the index; it would block the index field so you cannot both sort phrases intrinsically (by object value) and extrinsically (to indicate some property like importance or relevance);

-Instead, what you most likely want to do is extend the object value to a list with one or more elements up front
+Instead, what you most likely want to do is extend the phrase object value to a list with one or more elements up front

 > We earlier said that thePinyin accented letters won't lexicographically sort